emfcamp/software_stories/volunteer_system_user_stories.md

     - That I have signed up to
     - That don't clash with items in the schedule I've starred
   > `/volunteer/schedule?day=sat` `apps/volunteer/schedule.py`
+  >> JW: Probably role/signed up shifts/schedule are the only filters that actually matter.
+"Needed now" might be nice
+  >> if people find themselves available and willing to fill a shift.

   > Currently hardcoded Fri/Sat/Sun/Mon, which is active (when not in URL arg) is from current day of the week, could possibly do with a check for date being during event for that?